Gejix/Gejix/README.md

 ### ABOUT ME:
 ___
-- 🔭 I’m a Software Engineering.
+- 🔭 I’m a Software Engineering
-- 🌱 I’m currently learning C language.
+- 🌱 I’m currently learning C language
-- 🐱‍🚀 I have a MERN stack.
+- 🐱‍🚀 I have a MERN stack
-- 🤔 I’m looking for help with software Engineering best practices.
+- 🤔 I’m looking for help with software Engineering best practices
-- 💬 Ask me about web development.
+- 💬 Ask me about web development
 - 📫 How to reach me:  <em>geraldjuwah@gmail.com</em>
 - ⚡ Fun facts: I💖Art...